 She was positive that Mrs. Albright had arranged to get her out of the apartment so her husband could get access.
 Taking her maid with her as “a bodyguard” she packed a revolver and a horsewhip and headed back to Harperley Hall.

 Policeman Maguire climbed into the Albright limousine next to the chauffeur.
-The Times reported they “drove to Harperley Hall, where, on the fifth floor, Maguire found the butler and maids gathered in the hall outside the Albright apartment.
+The New York Times reported they “drove to Harperley Hall, where, on the fifth floor, Maguire found the butler and maids gathered in the hall outside the Albright apartment.
 Within were Mrs. Joseph Kaufman, a pretty young woman of 23, and a woman of middle age, who brandished something long and slender, wrapped in paper, but looking like a horsewhip.”

 Mrs. Kaufman agreed to leave, but she insisted on going with Officer Maguire to the police station to explain herself.
 “Mrs. Albright is at the bottom of all my trouble, and I know she caused this action for divorce.
 I went right back to her home, but she wasn’t there, and that’s all there is to it,” she said.